-The success of your group depends on its ability to secure the resources needed to make a difference to your beneficiaries lives.
-This section will help you to develop the skills and knowledge to secure those resources.
+The success of your group depends on its ability to secure the resources needed to make a difference to your beneficiaries' lives.

 Fit for Funding

 Before you start applying for grants, you need to make sure that you have the basics in place.
 Funders need to know that they can trust you with their money, and that your project or organisation is well managed and likely to succeed.

 Here are some of the key areas you need to think about.
 Most funders will need this information!